mtlynch/mtlynch.io/_posts/2017-01-11-taskrabbit-cooking.md

 This experience made me realize that I find cooking very exciting when I don't have to do it.

-I have friends who become enhtusiastic just from reading recipes, and I've never been able to relate to that.
+I have friends who become enthusiastic just from reading recipes, and I've never been able to relate to that.
 I just think about how all the work of cooking isn't worth the effort for me.
 But now that I've separated choosing a recipe from the effort of cooking, I find it really fun.
 I'll scroll through recipes and think, "Wow, I can't wait to schedule Leah so I can eat that!"

 # What's next?